mhendricks96/data-structures-and-algorithms/javascript/stacks-and-queues/README.md

 - A queue is an ordered list of elements where an element is inserted at the end of the queue and is removed from the front of the queue.
 A queue works based on the first-in, first-out (FIFO) principle.

+- A PsudoQueue is a queue that is implemented using 2 stacks.

 ## Challenge

-Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue.
+- Using a Linked List as the underlying data storage mechanism, implement both a Stack and a Queue.

+- Impement a Queue using 2 Stacks

 ## API